Ichaelus/Github-Classifier/Documentation/Frontend Manual.md

 The testing mode has been designed to manage and analyse classification modules.
 This includes operations and visualisations regarding their train state, save files and measurable outcome.

 `Retrain all classifiers` will reset every (or every untrained) classifier and trains them on the current train set.
-Note that this will take a lot of time for modules that use large features. `Save all classifiers` saves a copy of every module state to the disk.
+Note that this will take a lot of time for modules that use high-dimensional features. `Save all classifiers` saves a copy of every module state to the disk.

 If `Use extended test set` is disabled, test results are based on the [Appendix B](https://informaticup.github.io/InformatiCup2017/appendix-b-repositories), which has been pre-classified by our own classification criteria.
-When enabled, a more representative test set of about 300 samples is being top calculate test results.
+When enabled, a more representative test set of about 300 samples is being used to calculate test results.

 The button `Test classifiers` will bring the test results up to date if the checkbox above has changed.
 Note that you don't need to test classification modules manually in any other case.